 Extraction fans should be placed within 1.5m of the extraction vent to ensure optimal operation.

 Heat transfer fans should be placed within 3-6m of the heat source, however care must be taken to not place the fan too close or directly above the heat source as this can damage the fan as well as affect the performance of the heat source.

-A single experienced installer - be it an electrician, builder or specialised installer - on a single storey house should be able to install a full 4-outlet system within 4 hours.
+A single experienced installer on a single storey house should be able to install a full system within 4 hours.
 While every house will have its own challenges, correct planning can reduce the installation time even further.